alanoursland/tr_xor/reports/relu1/relu1_discussion.md

 This leads to the following questions for future investigation:
 * **Translating Principles to Practice:** How can the principles of data 'liveness' and geometric 'bounds', demonstrated here via direct intervention, be translated into scalable forms of regularization or adaptive optimization for high-dimensional networks?
 * **Analyzing Asymmetric Solutions:** What can be learned from the few successful but non-symmetric solutions?
 Do they represent an alternate, stable class of solutions or are they simply artifacts of the ReLU gradient's one-sided nature?
+Additionally, how do symmetric local minima (as seen in `relu1_mirror` failures) differ fundamentally from asymmetric ones?
 * **Connecting to Prototype Surface Theory:** How do these initialization failures relate to the formation of prototype surfaces?
 Our gut feeling is that these failures are symptoms of a deeper problem: the inability to form a coherent, class-defining surface.
 Future work will continue to explore this connection.